nbg007/react/README.md

         * containers
             * Used to keep the components independent of the state.
 We connect the container to a component, and redux generates the code to connect actions and provide data to the components.
         * components
             * Purely presentational.
-Has the markup that goes into the dom. (although I didn't get enough time to convert all of them to containers)
+Has the markup that goes into the dom.
         * selectors
             * Used to memoize/cache the data we need in different structures.
         * localization